miguilimzero/laravel-stronghold/README.md

 composer require miguilim/laravel-stronghold
 ```
 > [!NOTE]
 > If you have Laravel Fortify installed in your `composer.json`, please remove it as this package extends Fortify's functionality.
-If Fortify is not installed, you'll need to run `php artisan fortify:install` before running the command below.

 After installation, run the install command: